WeblateOrg/weblate/docs/admin/management.rst

 .. django-admin:: loadpo <project|project/component>

-Reloads translations from disk (eg. in case you did some updates in VCS repository).
+Reloads translations from disk (for example in case you did some updates in VCS repository).

 .. django-admin-option:: --force